-Names, biographies, qualifications, experience and shareholding percentage of non-executive directors, executive directors, independent directors, and directors from the private sector, including directors from PTT, are disclosed in the "Information of the Board of Directors, Management, Controlling Persons and Corporate Secretary" section as well as in PTTEP's annual report and website.
+Names, biography, qualification, experience and shareholding percentage of non-executive directors, executive directors, independent directors, and directors from the private sector, including directors from PTT, are disclosed in the "Information of the Board of Directors, Management, Controlling Persons and Corporate Secretary" section as well as in PTTEP's annual report and website.

-Authorities and Responsibilities of the Board
+8.1.2 Authorities and Responsibilities of the Board

 Based on the principles of accountability, duty of care and duty of loyalty, the Board has clearly defined their roles and responsibilities and effectively carried them out strictly in line with those stipulated by the laws, objectives, Articles of Association of PTTEP, and resolutions of the shareholders' and Board's meetings.
-The scope of the authorities and responsibilities of the Board are as follows:
+The scope of the authority and responsibilities of the Board are as follows:

-- To govern PTTEP's operations to be in compliance with CG&BE as well as to be a leader and role model in adopting, advising, communicating, and educating CG&BE for the PTTEP Group's employees and other organizations - 2) To consider and approve of the statement of vision, mission, and corporate values of PTTEP Group to ensure that they are effectively applicable and practical - 3) To consider and approve of the PTTEP Group's strategic plan, business direction, targets, workforce structure, and other significant operations, including regularly monitoring and reviewing operation results to ensure they are in line with the Company's strategy, operational direction, targets, and policies as planned with emphasizes on mobility and applicability in order to allow the management to effectively and efficiently manage the business
+(1) To govern PTTEP's operations to be in compliance with CG&BE as well as to be a leader and role model in adopting, advising, communicating, and educating CG&BE for the PTTEP Group's employees and other organizations

+(2) To consider and approve of the statement of vision, mission, and corporate values of PTTEP Group to ensure that they are effectively applicable and practical

+(3) To consider and approve of the PTTEP Group's strategic plan, business direction, targets, workforce structure, and other significant operations, including regularly monitoring and reviewing operation results to ensure they are in line with the Company's strategy, operational direction, targets, and policies as planned with emphasizes on mobility and applicability in order to allow the management to effectively and efficiently manage the business

-- To establish efficient and adequate internal control systems by having a clear set of regulations and work processes as well as having a standardized and reliable accounting system and financial reporting, appropriate and adequate risk management, effective compliance program, and a regular monitoring system - To consider and approve significant matters as prescribed by the laws or in the Company's affidavits, policies or regulations, as well as matters that may result in corporate obligations - 6) To consider the cases which are related to conflicts of interest in a prudent and transparent manner as well as to report to the Company of vested interests of oneself and/or of related persons, including prevention of misuse of the Company's properties and execution of transactions with the Company's connected persons in an inappropriate way - To ensure that the Company has clear and proper 7) regulations, a standardized and reliable financial reporting, an efficient internal control system, and a proper risk management - To govern the Company to engage with both the internal and external auditors to ensure that they perform their duties effectively - To govern the Company to communicate and disclose 9) information to the Company's stakeholders in an accurate, complete, appropriate, and timely manner - 10) To govern the Company to treat the stakeholders with a fair and equal treatment - 11) To consider, approve and appoint specialists from different professional fields to provide the Company with insight information as well as to act on our behalf on significant matters which can significantly affect the financial standing and reputation of PTTEP Group - 12) To consider and approve the Board Performance Target as well as to evaluate performance of the Board, Chairman of the Board, and sub-committees - 13) To consider and approve the Performance Agreement of the President and Chief Executive Officer (CEO) as well as to evaluate performance and determine
+(4) To establish efficient and adequate internal control systems by having a clear set of regulations and work processes as well as having a standardized and reliable accounting system and financial reporting, appropriate and adequate risk management, effective compliance program, and a regular monitoring system

+(5) To consider and approve significant matters as prescribed by the laws or in the Company's affidavits, policies or regulations, as well as matters that may result in corporate obligations

+(6) To consider the cases which are related to conflicts of interest in a prudent and transparent manner as well as to report to the Company of vested interests of oneself and/or of related persons, including prevention of misuse of the Company's properties and execution of transactions with the Company's connected persons in an inappropriate way

+(7) To ensure that the Company has clear and proper regulations, a standardized and reliable financial reporting, an efficient internal control system, and a proper risk management

+(8) To govern the Company to engage with both the internal and external auditors to ensure that they perform their duties effectively

+(9) To govern the Company to communicate and disclose information to the Company's stakeholders in an accurate, complete, appropriate, and timely manner

+(10) To govern the Company to treat the stakeholders with a fair and equal treatment

+(11) To consider, approve and appoint specialists from different professional fields to provide the Company with insight information as well as to act on our behalf on significant matters which can significantly affect the financial standing and reputation of PTTEP Group

+(12) To consider and approve the Board Performance Target as well as to evaluate performance of the Board, Chairman of the Board, and sub-committees